mgm48/my_rpg_project/README.md

 # my_rpg_project

 Coding a simple rpg prototype by myself from 0 in C++ for fun.
-It is in progress but I am actively working on it.
+Project in progress but being actively worked on.

 ## Game design